stfxecutables/model_variance/drafts/details.md

 |--|--|
 |![Accuracy distributions ignoring hparam perturbation](anneal_accs__violin.png)| ![Accuracy distributions ignoring hparam perturbation](vehicle_accs__violin.png)|

-**Gross accuracy distributions ignoring hparam perturbation**: Each column shows a different hparam perturbation scheme.
+**Above: Gross accuracy distributions ignoring hparam perturbation**: Each column shows a different hparam perturbation scheme.
 A subplot title of "None" indicates no perturbation, so the upper subplot is no perturbation of any kind.
 Only data perturbation at the zeroth significant digit results in